StrangeRanger/bash-style-guide/docs/guidelines/bash-idioms.md

 mapfile -t lines < input.txt
 ```

-**Advantage**: `mapfile` simplifies the process of reading a file into an array, reducing the code and improving efficiency.
+**Advantage**: `mapfile` simplifies reading a file into an array, reducing code and improving efficiency.

 ////
 //// tab | Reading Command Output into an Array